 Marianne: This sounds like a decision point for volunteers.
 They may need time to consider taking part in such trials, but if they do agree, they are giving informed consent.

 Ivan: With DPUK’s Great Minds register we’re keen to include everyone from a cohort study because we’re focused on precision medicine – the impact of an intervention on an individual.
 Dementia is not a single disease – the underlying causes will be quite varied, so one treatment may work for one and not for another.

 Marianne: This sounds much more positive to me than anything I’ve heard in quite a long time.
 I’ve seen drugs failing, but had not understood that sometimes this is because testing on volunteers only takes place late in the progress of the disease – when symptoms show.
-It give me great hope that we are now in a position to test these treatments at an earlier stage in the disease when researchers believe they will have greatest impact.
+It gives me great hope that we are now in a position to test these treatments at an earlier stage in the disease when researchers believe they will have greatest impact.

 What to read next